IrvingZha0/lab-bcos/docs/CNS.md

 ### 2. Key components

 #### a.
-Contract Management
+Contract Manager

-In contract management, there is a mapping between the name and contract information. contract information including contract address, ABI and version number etc., and an external assistive tool (cns_manager.js) can provides add, update, override and reset features.
-In the meantime, there is a contract backup in the underlying memory and the memory is updated synchronously when contract changes.
+In contract manager, there is a mapping between the name and contract information.
+Contract information including contract address, ABI and version number etc., and an external tool (cns_manager.js) can add, update, override and reset the mapping information.
+The mapping information will be sync into the framework memory when changes.

-- The current CNS mapping: contract name + contract version number => contract details (ABI, address etc.)
+- The mapping in contract manager holds: contract name + contract version number => contract details (ABI, address etc.)
-- Implementation: systemcontractv2/ContractAbiMgr.sol
+- Implementation in code: systemcontractv2/ContractAbiMgr.sol
-- Assistive Contract: tool/ContractBase.sol
+- Abstract Contract: tool/ContractBase.sol
-- Providing multi-version management which allows the contract to inherit from ContractBase.sol, and initialize the version member in the constructor.
+- Provide multi-version management by inheriting from ContractBase.sol, and initializing ContractAbiMgr with version number.
-- Note: ContractAbiMgr is maintained in the system contract, so deploy the system contract first when using the CNS.
+- Note: ContractAbiMgr is managed by system contract, system contract should be deployed before applying CNS.

 #### b.
-Assistive Tools
+Utilities

-Provide add, update, override and reset features.
+Provide add, update, override and reset naming mapping information by calling contract manager.

 - Tool: tool/cns_manager.js